agiertli/service-lifecycle-mgmt/README.md

  /subsystem=web/connector=http/:write-attribute(name=protocol,value=org.apache.coyote.http11.Http11NioProtocol)
  ```

  - Start the JBoss using $JBOSS_HOME/bin/standalone.sh .
-If you are running JVM1 and JVM2 on the same physical , make sure there are no port conflicts.
+If you are running JVM1 and JVM2 on the same physical machine, make sure there are no port conflicts.
 For example adding following parameter after standalone.sh :
  ```
  -Djboss.socket.binding.port-offset=200
  ```